Request Appointment

 Some insurance plans don’t cover associate-level therapists (those with an “associate” title, working under supervision.
 Here’s what to do if your plan restricts coverage:

-Ask if you can bill under a supervisor’s credentials: At Therapy House, associate therapists work under a supervisor’s license, which could make it possible to receive reimbursement.
-This option depends on your insurance provider's policies, so confirm with them.
+• Ask if you can bill under a supervisor’s credentials.
+At Therapy House, associate therapists work under a supervisor’s license, which could allow them to receive reimbursement.
+However, this option depends on your insurance provider's policies, so confirm with them.

 Amy Celeste Carolin